MasteraSnackin/SustainBuildinsights/README.md

 The Genkit AI client is initialized in `src/ai/genkit.ts`.

-### OpenStreetMap (Placeholder)
+### Mapbox Static Images API

-The `src/components/property-insights/map-location.tsx` component currently uses a placeholder image for map visualization.
-This can be replaced with an integration with OpenStreetMap (e.g., using Leaflet.js or OpenLayers) to display interactive maps or fetch static map tiles.
-Administrative boundary data is simulated via the `getAdministrativeBoundaries` function in `src/services/patma.ts`, mimicking services like MapIt.
+The `src/components/property-insights/map-location.tsx` component uses the Mapbox Static Images API to display a map of the specified postcode.
+This requires a `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN` to be set in your environment variables.
+The component fetches coordinates (simulated via `getAdministrativeBoundaries` in `src/services/patma.ts`) and uses them to request a static map image from Mapbox.
+If the token or coordinates are unavailable, a placeholder image is shown.

 ## Contributing